Convoy/media-category-library/README.md

-WordPress Media Category Library Plugin
+Media Category Library
 ==========

-*WordPress plugin that allows items in Media Library to be assigned to a category.*
+*WordPress plugin that allows items in the Media Library to be assigned to a category.*

 Features include: